omnyway-labs/simple-list-dnd/README.md

 ## Example Clojurescript / Reagent use of React Beautiful Drag and Drop

-Demonstrates a clojurescript implementation of a Simple List with React Drag and Drop.
+Demonstrates a clojurescript implementation of a Simple List with [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd).

 Pretty much a direct translation of the [JS/React Simple List Example](https://codesandbox.io/s/k260nyxq9v)

 This first pass is mainly to get something to work in Clojurescript.
-It is not (yet) implemented in a more Clojurescript style but mostly a literal translation of the javascript into Clojurescript.
+It is not (yet) implemented in a more Clojurescript style but mostly a literal translation of the Javascript into Clojurescript.

-The example runs inside a Devcard.
+The example runs inside a Devcard or standalone.

 ## Available Scripts